thegenemyers/FASTK/README.md

 Generally, this is ideally set to the actual number of physical cores in one's machine.

 ```
 2a.
-Fastrm [-i] <source> ...
+Fastrm [-i] <source>[.hist|.ktab|.prof] ...
 2b.
-Fastmv [-in] <source> <dest>
+Fastmv [-in] <source>[.hist|.ktab|.prof] <dest>
 2c.
-Fastcp [-in] <source> <dest>
+Fastcp [-in] <source>[.hist|.ktab|.prof] <dest>
 ```

 As described above FastK produces hidden files whose names begin with a . for the -t and -p options in order to avoid clutter when listing a directory's contents.
-An issue with this approach is that it is inconvenient for the user to remove these files and often a user will forget they are there, potentially wasting disk space.
+An issue with this approach is that it is inconvenient for the user to remove, rename, or copy these files and often a user will forget they are there, potentially wasting disk space.
-We therefore provide Fastrm, Fastmv, and Fastcp that remove, rename, and copy FastK output files as a single unit.
-That is, Fastrm, removes all histogram, table, and/or profile files including the hidden one associated with path name \<source>, excluding extensions.
-Similarly, Fastmv, renames all such files as if FastK had been called with the option -N\<dest>, and Fastcp makes a copy of all associated files with the path name \<dest>.
+We therefore provide Fastrm, Fastmv, and Fastcp that remove, rename, and copy FastK .hist, .ktab, and .prof output files as a single unit.

+If \<source> does not end with a FastK extenion then the command operates on any histogram, k-mer table, and profile files with \<source> as its prefix.
+Otherwise the command operates on the file with the given extension and its hidden files.
+Fastrm removes the relevant stub and hidden files, Fastmv renames all the relevant files as if FastK had been called with option -N\<dest>, and Fastcp makes a copy of all associated files with the path name \<dest>.
 If \<dest> is a directory than the base name of source is used to form a complete destination path for both Fastmv and Fastcp.

-As for UNIX rm, mv, and cp commands, the -i option asks the command to query each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the hidden files corresponding to the stub, which share the same fate as their stub file.
+As for the UNIX rm, mv, and cp commands, the -i option asks the command to query each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the hidden files corresponding to each stub, which share the same fate as their stub file.
-The -n option asks Fastmv and Fastcp to not overwrite any files.
+The -n option tells Fastmv and Fastcp to not overwrite any files.

 ```
 3. Histex [-h[<int(1)>:]<int(100)>] <source>[.hist]